 for the gravy (optional):

-- 2 tbsp flour all purpose or gluten free all purpose
+- 2 tablespoon flour all purpose or gluten free all purpose

 - black pepper to taste